Valances, Cornices, & Swags: Everything You Need to Know About Top Treatments

 We’ve talked a lot about how much we love layering window coverings.
 It allows you to create a unique look for your home and adds visual interest to any space.
 If you’re considering layering window coverings, you’ll need to decide what kind of top treatments to use.

-In this post, we’ll share everything you need to know about top treatments, including our favorite types and why you need them in your Chattanooga area home.
+We share everything you need to know about top treatments, including our favorite types and why you need them.

 What are top treatments?